Analogue Bubblebath Vol 3: Original CD release (1993)

-Reissues
+Analogue Bubblebath 3.1 vinyl reissue (1997)

+This release was an attempt to capture the tracks previously only available on the 1993 CD release but now on 12" vinyl.
+Confusingly, however, only three of the five CD tracks reappeared (tracks 8, 9 and 13 from the 1993 CD).
+This release also introduces a new hidden track of Richard D. James and his friends talking.

+CD Reissue (1997)

 The CD version was reissued in 1997 with minor differences in appearance and presentation.
 The "66% more bubbles" subtitle is replaced with composing and producing credits to Richard D. James, and the accompanying images of bubbles are replaced with Aphex Twin logos.
 The reissue has an additional sticker affixed to the back detailing legal information and other AFX releases available, such as Analogue Bubblebath 4.
 The CD version has since been released as a digital download.

+Vinyl Reissue (2002)

-The vinyl version saw a reissue in 2002, which was released as a double EP with updated artwork.
-The cover features pictograms of a woman and a man.
-The playing order of the songs differ to those of both the original vinyl version and CD version.
+The vinyl version saw a reissue in 2002.
+It was released as a double EP on 2 x 12" vinyl with updated artwork and featuring most of the tracks from the 1993 CD release.
+The cover art features pictograms of a woman and a man.
+The playing order of the songs differ to those of both the original vinyl version and CD version and the tracklisting is, again, technically incomplete.
+Notably missing is "AFX 6/b", the 12th CD track "untitled", and the hidden track of Richard D. James and his friends talking.

 Track listing

 All songs written and composed by Richard D. James.